asavinov/bistro/README.md

         eventThingName // Columns providing search criteria (in this input table) );
 ```
-This definition essentially means that an event record will directly reference a thing record having the same name, that is,
+This definition essentially means that an event record will directly reference a thing record having the same name:
 `EVENTS::Name == THINGS::Name`.

 The main benefit of having link columns is that they are evaluated once but can be then used in many other column definitions for *direct* access to elements of another table without searching or joining records.

 It is possible that many target elements satisfy the link criteria and then one of them is chosen as the output value.
-In the case no output element has been found, either `null` is set as the output or a new element is appended depending on the chosen option.
-There exist also other ways to define links, for example, by providing lambdas for computing link criteria.
+In the case no output element has been found, `null` is set as the output.
+There exist also other ways to define links, for example, by providing lambdas instead of declarative criteria.

 ### Accumulate columns

-Accumulate columns are intended for data aggregation.
+*Accumulate* columns are intended for data aggregation.
 In contrast to other columns, an output of an accumulate column is computed incrementally:

-> For each input, an accumulate column computes its output by *updating* its current values several times for each element in another table which is mapped to this input by the specified grouping column.
+> For each input, an accumulate column computes its output by *updating* its current value several times for each element in another table which is mapped to this input by the specified grouping column.

 It is important that a definition of an accumulate column involves two additional parameters:
 * Link column from the fact table to this table (where the accumulate column is defined), called grouping column
 * Table with the data being aggregated, called fact table (type of the link column)

-How the data is being aggregated is specified in the `accumulate` or update function.
+How the data is being aggregated is specified in the *accumulate* or update function.
 This function has two major differences from calculate functions:
 * Its parameters are read from the columns of the fact table - not this table (where the new column is being defined)
 * It receives one additional parameters which is its own current output (resulted from the previous call to this function).

 The function has to update its own current value using the parameters and return a new value (which it will receive next time).

-If we want to simply count the number of events for each device then such a column can be defined as follows:
+If we want to count the number of events for each device then such a column can be defined as follows:
 ```java
 Column counts = schema.createColumn("Event Count", things, objects);
 counts.accu(